Malcolm X at Sidi Gaber (short story)

 Published in the Rowayat Literary Journal, Issue #7.

-My death feels imminent, but the feeling recedes when I’m distant from the American scene that daily threatens me.
-Being in Egypt gives me time to see myself in the mirror a little while longer, Malcolm X wrote in his diary, In America, I might be a radical black Muslim preacher, but who am I in this country?
-He closed the diary and rested his head against the window of the train that was well on its way from Cairo to Alexandria.
+My death feels imminent, but the feeling recedes when I’m distant from the American scene that threatens me daily.
+Being in Egypt gives me time to see myself in the mirror for a little while longer, Malcolm X wrote in his diary, In America, I might be a radical black Muslim preacher, but who am I in this country?
+He closed the brown leather diary, put his fountain pen back into his jacket’s inside pocket, and rested his head against the window of the train that was well on its way from Cairo to Alexandria.
 The palm trees, farmers, and villages of the Nile Delta passed by in a blur.
 But it was the distant sky that gripped Malcolm’s attention.
 The horizon dissolved beneath the weight of the summer haze, its contours lost to the unknown, the future uncertain.

 “Sir, can I get you anything?”

 Malcolm turned to the server in a blue coat and saw a younger version of himself in the man’s bronze complexion.
 He recalled his time working as a train server on the Boston-New York railway line.
-He looked at the name tag, and though he knew a bit of Arabic, shied away from saying the name aloud for fear of mispronouncing it.
+He looked at the name tag and, though he knew a bit of Arabic, shied away from saying it aloud for fear of mispronouncing it.
 The server smiled; Malcolm smiled back.
 “I will have a coffee with cream.”

 “I really didn’t want to do this interview.
 But anyway, it’s done.
 Alhamdulillah”